best-practice-and-impact/ons-spark/ons-spark/spark-concepts/persistence.md

 **Staging tables**

 - The same table can be overwritten, meaning there is no need to clean up old checkpointed directories
-- It is stored in a location that is easier to access, rather than the checkpointing folder, which can help with debugging and testing changes to the codeThey can be re-used elsewhere
+- It is stored in a location that is easier to access, rather than the checkpointing folder, which can help with debugging and testing changes to the code
+- They can be re-used elsewhere, whereas checkpoint files are given arbitrary names
-- If .insertInto() is used, you can take advantage of the table schema, as an exception will be raised if the DataFrame and table schemas do not match
+- If inserting into an existing table, you can take advantage of the table schema, as an exception will be raised if the DataFrame and table schemas do not match
 - It is more efficient for Spark to read Hive tables than text/CSV files as the underlying format is Parquet, so if your data are delivered as text/CSV files you may want to stage them as Hive tables first.

 <!-- #endregion -->